MUNsdh/readthedocs/docs/source/Quick KiCAD Overview.rst

     :figwidth: 500px
     :target: ../_static/images/KiCAD2.PNG

-To place power and ground symbols, use the following tool and click anywhere on the schematic:
+To place power and ground symbols, use the following tool and click anywhere on the schematic.
+Or press 'P' anywhere on the schematic:

 .. figure:: ../_static/images/KiCAD3.png
     :figwidth: 500px